schorschii/Nemo-Extensions/README.md

 Found a bug?
 Great!
 Please report it (preferably with a ready-to-use fix for it ;-) ) on GitHub.
 Questions, ideas and feature requests are also welcome.

+Licensed under the terms of the GPLv2 (see LICENSE.txt).
+View source and fork me on [GitHub](https://github.com/schorschii/nemo-extensions)